adrybakov/magnopy/docs/source/user-guide/usage/cell.rst

     >>> cell[2] # a_3
     [0.0000, 0.0000, 8.7605]

-Cell is one of the three objects that are required for creation of the :py:class:`.SpinHamiltonian` class.
+``cell`` is one of the three objects that are required for creation of the :py:class:`.SpinHamiltonian` class.
 It is stored as an immutable attribute :py:attr:`.SpinHamiltonian.cell`.